Crystal lattices

 Graphene (2D) and graphite (3D)

-Graphene is a 2D hexagonal lattice with a 2-atom basis (the two sublattices A and B). vibe-qc handles 2D systems via dim=2 on PeriodicSystem:
+Graphene is a 2D hexagonal lattice with a 2-atom basis (the two sublattices A and B), a semi-metal. vibe-qc handles 2D systems via dim=2 on PeriodicSystem:

 a = 4.65 # bohr (graphene C-C ≈ 1.42 Å → a ≈ 2.46 Å = 4.65 bohr)